robertfeldt/ConfReviewSimulator/README.md

 But when I use what I think are at least fairly reasonable assumptions the [results can be seen here](https://github.com/robertfeldt/ConfReviewSimulator/blob/master/results/ICSE17_20160509_191337_50k_prestigebias_20_15_authlimitnoreduction.csv).
 This is the result of a simulation where the number of total submissions is basically unchanged since I think that any reduction due to the limit is likely to be offset by new groups submitting papers (since they think ICSE is now more "open" to outsiders) or existing submitters submitting more papers (for similar reasons).

 And even if you think that there actually will be a reduction in the number of submitted papers the effect seems to be a few percent less total hours spent on reviewing (column RevTimeDays [in this result](https://github.com/robertfeldt/ConfReviewSimulator/blob/master/results/ICSE17_20160509_191337_50k_noprestigebias_authlimitreducessubmissions.csv) shows 155 days of review effort for AuthLimit3Best vs 157.7 for NoAuthLimit, a 1.7% reduction).

+# But really, what are the conclusions?

+To me it seems that double blind review would have similar or better effect while not having much negative effects.
+However, please note that a policy change also communicates values and might affect how people perceive and thus act in relation to the conference.
+This is not something that one can easily model or simulate IMHO.
+You should thus use these results with a grain of salt, please.

 # Which scenarios and policys have you used?